 Hundreds of Thousands Are Diagnosed with Melanoma Every Year

 Seeking out regular care is important for all kinds of skin conditions...

 We pride ourselves in keeping abreast of the latest advances in medical and surgical dermatology.

 Our mantra: Diagnose, educate, treat.

-Our board certified dermatologists at our Pasadena practice are well trained in medical and surgical dermatology, treating all skin types.
-A few of the specific conditions we treat in our practice include:
+The board-certified dermatologists at our Pasadena practice are well trained in medical and surgical dermatology for all skin types.
+Some of the specific conditions we treat include:

 Psoriasis can cause stress and embarrassment to those individuals affected.
 Psoriasis results when your body produces inflammation and in turn too many skin cells, causing the skin in the affected area to swell and become flaky.
 Patients with psoriasis often experience red, itchy, and tender skin on the scalp, hands, feet, stomach, knees, and elbows.
 The cause of psoriasis has not been determined, however, there appears to be a genetic predisposition admixed with environmental factors.
 Psoriasis is a chronic condition with no definite cure at this time, however, the skin can be improved and cleared with treatment.
 Topical medication and changes is diet can sometimes reduce the occurrence of psoriasis, but not in all cases.
 If conservative treatment fails, combination topical regimens, phototherapy (Excimer laser and Narrow-band UVB available in our office), systemic medications including methotrexate and the newer biologic injectable medications such as Enbrel, Humira, Stelara, and Taltz are available.